 A fixed disk drive stores information on a nonremovable disk.
-Three fixed disks are available for the VAXstation 2000: the full-height RD53, the full-height RD54, or the half-height RD32.
+The fixed disks available for the VAXstation 2000 are the RD5x series which are full-height, and the RD3x series which are half-height.
 Only one fixed disk drive may be installed in the system unit and only one in the expansion box, for a total of two fixed disk drives in the system.